Minimal codewords arising from the incidence of points and hyperplanes in projective spaces: Small weight codewords of , not prime

 If $k=1$, then $\restr{c}{\kappa}$ is obviously a linear combination of $\wt(\restr{c}{\kappa})$ points of the line $\kappa$ and, as $m_\kappa=\wt(\restr{c}{\kappa})$, the first inequality is trivially true.
 Hence, we can assume that $k\geq2$.

-By assumption, $\restr{c}{\kappa}$ is a linear combination of at most $\left\lceil\frac{W(k,q)}{\theta_{k-1}}\right\rceil=\Delta_{k,q}-1$ different $(k-1)$-subspaces of $\kappa$; denote this set of subspaces by $K$.
+By assumption, $\restr{c}{\kappa}$ is a linear combination of at most $\left\lceil\frac{W(k,q)}{\theta_{k-1,q}}\right\rceil=\Delta_{k,q}-1$ different $(k-1)$-subspaces of $\kappa$; denote this set of subspaces by $K$.
 Note that $|K|\geq m_\kappa$, as else there cannot exist an $m_\kappa$-secant to $\supp(\restr{c}{\kappa})$, in contradiction with the definition of $m_\kappa$.

 Furthermore, denote the set of points that are contained in at least $i$ subspaces of $K$ by $\mathcal{P}_i(K)$ ($i=1,2$).
-As such subspaces of equal dimension cover the largest number of points when sharing a common $(k-2)$-subspace of $\kappa$, we get
+Note that given a $k$-subspace of $\kappa$, other $k$-subspaces each cover at most $q^k$ additional points.
+Inductively exploiting this argument yields that any set of $k$-subspaces cover the largest number of points when sharing a common $(k-2)$-subspace of $\kappa$.
+Using this, together with the fact that $|K|\leq \Delta_{k,q}-1$, we get

 where the latter inequalities hold as $k\geq2$.
-Moreover, as any two distinct subspaces of the set $K$ have at most $\theta_{k-2}$ points in common, we get
+Moreover, as any two distinct subspaces of the set $K$ have at most $\theta_{k-2,q}$ points in common, we get

 where the last inequality holds due to $k\geq2$.